levouh/systemd/README.md

 [ "$(tty)" = /dev/tty1 ] && exec startx -- vt1 &> /dev/null
 ```

 and all is fine and dandy.
-Then, looking at `~/.local/share/xorg/Xorg.0.log`:
+Now for whatever reason, `~/.local/share/xorg/Xorg.0.log` is completely empty, so this section is a bust as I don't see `Xorg` logs anywhere else on my system.

 ## systemd-loging